Also known as: Pelvic relaxation - uterine prolapse, Pelvic floor hernia or Prolapsed uterus

 Surgery should not be done until the prolapse symptoms are worse than the risks of having surgery.
 The type of surgery will depend on:

 There are some surgical procedures that can be done without removing the uterus, such as a sacrospinous fixation.
 This procedure involves using nearby ligaments to support the uterus.
 Other procedures are also available.

 Often, a vaginal hysterectomy is used to correct uterine prolapse.
 Any sagging of the vaginal walls, urethra, bladder, or rectum can be surgically corrected at the same time.

 Most women with mild uterine prolapse do not have symptoms that require treatment. .

 Vaginal pessaries can be effective for many women with uterine prolapse.

-Surgery usually provides excellent results, however, some women may require treatment again in the future.
+Surgery often provides very good results.
+However, some women may need to have the treatment again in the future.